Universal scaling of Green's functions in disordered non-Hermitian systems: The Lyapunov exponents of transfer matrices

-In this section, we present a detailed discussion on the generalized Lyapunov exponents (GLEs) in general disordered non-Hermitian systems.
+In this section, we present a detailed discussion on the Lyapunov exponents (LEs) in general disordered non-Hermitian systems.
 We take the Hamiltonian $H_2$ in the main text as an example.
 All the results can be easily extended into general disordered non-Hermitian systems with finite hopping ranges.

-The central ingredients in calculating GLEs are the transfer matrices generated from a certain random distribution.
+The central ingredients in calculating LEs are the transfer matrices generated from a certain random distribution.
 As shown in Eq.
 (8) of the main text, the transfer matrices (to the right direction) of the Hamiltonian $H_2$ are given by

 where $V_i$ is taken from a certain random distribution.